June 12 in music history

 1927 – Scottish jazz trumpeter Alastair “Al” Fairweather was born in Edinburgh on this day June 12 in music history.

 1928 – American pop and big band singer Vito Farinola also known professionally as Vic Damone was born in Brooklyn, New York.
-Best known for his chart-topping renditions of songs such as ‘You’re Breaking My Heart’ and ‘On the Street Where You Live’.
+Best known for his hit renditions of songs such as ‘You’re Breaking My Heart’, ‘On the Street Where You Live’, and ‘I Have But One Heart’.

-1941 – English singer-songwriter Reginald Maurice Ball also known by his stage name as Reg Presley was born on this day June 12 in music history.
+1941 – English singer-songwriter Reginald Maurice Ball also known by his stage name Reg Presley was born on this day June 12 in Andover, Hampshire..
 He rose to fame as the lead signer of The Troggs.

-1941 – British singer-songwriter and guitarist Roy Harper was born on this day June 12 in Manchester, England.
+1941 – English singer-songwriter and guitarist Roy Harper was born on this day June 12 in Manchester.
+Best known for singing the lead vocals on Pink Floyd‘s ‘Have a Cigar’.

 1942 – American blue-eyed soul singer-songwriter Leonard Borisoff also known professionally as Len Barry was born in Philadelphia, Pennsylvania.

-1949 – Singer-songwriter and bassist John Wetton was born in England on this day June 12 in music history.
+1949 – English singer, songwriter and instrumentalist John Wetton was born in Willington on this day June 12 in music history.
+He came to prominence as a member of the progressive rock band King Crimson.

-1951 – American musician Bradley “Brad” Delp was born on this day in Peabody, Massachusetts.
+1951 – American singer, songwriter and guitarist Bradley “Brad” Delp was born in Peabody, Massachusetts.
 Best known as a founding member and lead singer of the rock band Boston.

 1950 – Founding member and drummer of the rock band Cheap TrickBrad M. Carlson also known professionally as Bun E. Carlos was born in Rockford, Illinois.

-1977 – American blues and rock singer-songwriter and guitarist Kenny Wayne Shepherd was born in Shreveport, Louisiana.
+1977 – American blues and rock guitarist, singer and songwriter Kenny Wayne Shepherd was born in Shreveport, Louisiana.

 1979 – Swedish pop singer Robin Carlsson also known as Robyn was born on this day June 12 in Stockholm.
 She rose to fame with her debut studio album ‘Robyn Is Here’ that features two US Top 10 singles.